vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.49/using-themes.md

 - Themes are run after all existing Plugins
 - Themes exist to add component aliases by extending the webpack config

-## Writing customized Vobees themes
+## Writing customized Docusaurus themes

-A Vobees theme normally includes an `index.js` file where you hook up to the lifecycle methods, alongside with a `theme/` directory of components.
-A typical Vobees `theme` folder looks like this:
+A Docusaurus theme normally includes an `index.js` file where you hook up to the lifecycle methods, alongside with a `theme/` directory of components.
+A typical Docusaurus `theme` folder looks like this:

 ```shell {5-7}
 website